rustdevbtw/hay_flags/man/hay_flags.md

   char *flag; /**< The flag string (e.g., "-p" or "--port"). */ char *
       *val;   /**< Pointer to a variable where the flag's value will be stored.
-                 This pointer may be NULL if the flag does not require a value. */ int *check; /**< Pointer to an integer used as a check bit.
-If not NULL, it will be set to 1 if the flag is matched. */ int *idx;   /**< Pointer to an integer where the index of the matched argument is stored. */
+                 This pointer may be nullptr if the flag does not require a value. */ bool *check; /**< Pointer to an integer used as a check bit.
+If not nullptr, it will be set to true (1) if the flag is matched. */ int *idx;   /**< Pointer to an integer where the index of the matched argument is stored. */
 } flag_t;